Customer Data Platform: The Definitive Guide

 In terms of pricing, most CDPs charge based on the number of monthly tracked users (MTUs).
 Keep in mind that this number also includes anonymous visitors and is not limited to those who have an account with your app.

-On the other hand, the Amplitude CDP doesn’t charge for data ingestion; instead, it only charges for event streaming and frequency of cohort syncs to third-party destinations.
+On the other hand, the doesn’t charge for data ingestion; instead, it only charges for event streaming and frequency of cohort syncs to third-party destinations.
 It offers a generous free tier that comes with 10M events exported and unlimited on-demand syncs, five scheduled syncs, and ten computations.

 It’s good to keep in mind that at the end of the day, every CDP offers tailored plans, and the pricing can vary significantly as per the buyer’s needs and negotiation skills.